 The work of our members and international collaborators focuses on how societies move towards more inclusive modes of economic, social and political development, what can hold this back, and how these challenges can be overcome.

-Our key poles of development
+Our key areas of development

 - Inclusive development: the policies, politics and economics of ensuring the broad population share in the benefits of growth and wealth